C2SP/wycheproof/doc/rsa.md

 Manger describes an chosen ciphertext attack against RSA in [M01].
 There are implementations that were susceptible to Mangers attack, e.g. [CVE-2012-5081].

-## RSA PKCS1 signatures
+## RSA PKCS #1 v1.5 signatures
 **Potential problems:**

-*   Some libraries parse PKCS#1 padding during signature verification incorrectly.
+*   Some libraries parse PKCS #1 v1.5 padding during signature verification incorrectly.
 *   Some libraries determine the hash function from the signature (rather than encoding this in the key) Effect: